castorini/UniIR-for-Pyserini/README.md

 ## Citation

-If you use this work with Pyserini, please cite Pyserini in addition to the original UniIR paper:
+If you use this work, please cite the original UniIR paper:

 ```bibtex
 @article{wei2023uniir,